-Federal bail bonds are similar to state-level bail bonds, yet they differ in several key areas.
+Federal bail bonds are similar to state-level bail bonds but differ in several key areas.
 This post will explore Federal bail bonds and what makes them different from their state-level counterparts.
 Let us get into it!

 What is a Federal Bail Bond?

 Federal bail bonds are exactly what they sound like: bail bonds for federal crimes.
 The most common type of federal bail is an Appearance Bond.
-In appearance bonds, a family member or loved one fills out and signs the CR-04 form, which helps ensure that the defendant will be responsible for the full bail payment.
+In appearance bonds, a family member or loved one fills out and signs the CR-04 form, which helps ensure that the defendant will be responsible for the entire bail payment.
 Another name for the CR-04 form is “Affidavit of Surety.”
 However, that begs the question:

 How Does Federal Bail Work?

 First, the judge (or magistrate) sets the bail amount for the case.
 Then, the same judge or magistrate will determine who qualifies as surety of the bond.
 The person in question needs gainful employment with a stable income for surety eligibility.
 In addition to designating surety, federal bail procedures may require defendants to comply with drug testing, travel restrictions, pretrial monitoring, and more.
-Finally, if a defendant violates their bond conditions, then the court will request immediate payment in full of the bond.
+Finally, if a defendant violates their bond conditions, the court will request immediate payment in full.

 How Property Collateral Relates to Federal Bail